 2. Find The Right Keywords

-To find the right keywords for your business, first create a list of keywords.
+To find the right keywords for your business, first, create a list of keywords.
 Think of every search term that a customer would use to try and find your product.
 This would also include branded keywords, which also have higher conversion rates.

 By using branded keywords, you have full control in describing and selling your brand.
-Yes, organic listing may give you free exposure, but you don’t have much control over them.
+Yes, an organic listing may give you free exposure, but you don’t have much control over them.
 Unlike in PPC campaigns, you can create your own message that will entice the users to go ahead and visit your website.
 You can also send them to your highest converting landing page unlike in organic listings.

-After that, you’ll want to use Google Keyword Planner tool to validate your keywords.
+After that, you’ll want to use the Google Keyword Planner tool to validate your keywords.
 Take a look at the search volumes, suggested bids, and competition level.
 It will also show you keyword suggestions.

 3. Organize Your Account Structure

 Google and Bing use account structure and organization as a metric in determining the relevancy of your SEM campaign.
-This is very important for your QS and generally businesses don’t spend enough time on it.
+This is very important for your QS and generally, businesses don’t spend enough time on it.

-Without a well organized and structured account, you’ll see reduced results for your investment.
-Make sure it’s setup correctly from the get-go because it’s harder to organize later on.
+Without a well-organized and structured account, you’ll see reduced results for your investment.
+Make sure it’s set up correctly from the get-go because it’s harder to organize later on.

 4. Understand Keyword Grouping